Ckef/groufix/tests/assets/README.md

 * The original model was built on an early draft of glTF 2.0 that did not become final.
 A new model has been imported and re-exported from Blender to bring it into alignment with the final release glTF 2.0 specification.

-* All images, samplers, textures and materials have been removed from the file and all remaining objects have been re-ordered.
+* Most images, samplers, textures and materials have been removed from the file and all remaining objects have been re-ordered.